abdelrazekrizk/Developing-and-Deploying-a-Basic-Web-Application-on-Amazon-EKS/README.md

 Default output format [None]:

 ### 5.2.
 Build and Run Docker Image
-- Open a terminal or command prompt and navigate to the directory containing the Dockerfile and run the following command:
+- Open a terminal or command prompt and navigate to the directory containing the **Dockerfile** and run the following command:

         docker build -t my-eks-web-app .

-- Run the newly built image
+- Run the newly built image.

         docker run -p 5000:5000 my-eks-web-app

 - Running Docker locally, point your browser to` http://localhost:5000/ `or `http://127.0.0.1:5000/`

-### Step 6: Create Amazon ECR Private Repository.
+### Step 6: Create Amazon ECR Repository.

-* Create an ECR repository to store your Docker images.
+* Create an **ECR repository** to store your Docker images.
-* Make note of the repository URI
+* Make note of the repository URI.

 ### 6.1.
-Ensure ECR Permissions
+Ensure ECR Permissions.

 - Verify that your IAM user or role has the necessary permissions to access the ECR repository.<br>
  The required permissions include: <br>